Game of the Century (college football): 2019 LSU vs. Alabama

-On November 9, 2019, AP-ranked No. 1 (CFP-ranked #2) LSU travelled to take on AP-ranked No. 2 (CFP-ranked #3) Alabama in a game that was touted by some in the media as a "rematch" of the 2011 "Game of the Century".
+On November 9, 2019, CFP-ranked No. 2 (AP-ranked #1) LSU travelled to take on CFP-ranked No. 3 (AP-ranked #2) Alabama in a game that was touted by some in the media as a "rematch" of the 2011 "Game of the Century".
 Before a crowd of 101,821 at Bryant–Denny Stadium (including President Donald Trump and First Lady Melania Trump), LSU defeated Alabama by the score of 46–41.
 LSU quarterback (and future Heisman Trophy winner) Joe Burrow completed 31 of 39 passes for 393 yards and three touchdowns in the first regular-season meeting between the top two teams in the Associated Press poll since the 2011 Game of the Century matchup between the same two teams.
 LSU lead 33–13 at halftime, the largest deficit a Nick Saban-coached Crimson Tide team had faced after 30 minutes.
 Alabama quarterback Tua Tagovailoa, still recovering from ankle surgery just 20 days prior, mounted an impressive comeback in the second half.
 With the score 46–34 and 1:37 to play, Tagovailoa (who finished 21-for-40 for 418 yards, four touchdowns, an interception and a fumble) hit DeVonta Smith for an 85-yard touchdown pass that provided the final margin.
 Justin Jefferson recovered the ensuing onside kick, and LSU was able to run out the clock to win the game.

 Following the game, LSU moved from No. 2 to No. 1 in the College Football Playoff rankings and Coaches Poll (remaining No. 1 in the AP), while Alabama moved from No. 3 in the CFP to No. 5, and No. 2 to No. 4 in the AP and Coaches Polls.
 Alabama's subsequent loss in the Iron Bowl later that year would drop the Crimson Tide out of contention for the College Football Playoff for the first time in the history of the playoffs.
 LSU would go on to defeat the defending National Champion Clemson Tigers in the CFP National Championship game to cap off a perfect 15–0 season and be crowned National Champions for the first time in the CFP era.
 It was LSU's first time playing for the National Championship since the loss to Alabama in the 2012 BCS National Championship Game, and their first title since the 2007 season.

+2022 Tennessee vs. Georgia

+The 2022 Tennessee vs. Georgia football game was a major college football game between the AP-top-ranked Georgia Bulldogs vs the AP-second-ranked and CFP-top-ranked Tennessee Volunteers.
+The game is considered a "Game of the Century", as it pitted the two top-ranked teams in the NCAA Division I Football Bowl Subdivision, and it was the first such regular-season game since the 2019 LSU vs. Alabama game.
+It started on November 5, 2022, at 3:40 PM.
+No. 3 Georgia won in a one-sided shootout 27-13.
+Both teams entered the game undefeated and tied for first place in the Southeastern Conference's East Division.